Unmasking the Myth: Toxic Masculinity and the Quest for Authentic MasculineEnergyy

 Close-up of a confident Black man in swim shorts at the beach, standing with his hands on his hips.
 His stunning physique is highlighted, and his skin glistens in the summer heat."

-The Landscape of Toxic masculinity
+The Landscape of Toxic Masculinity: Why Men Must Rethink the Script

 A confident, muscular Black man with a hairy chest relaxes in a small pool, wearing stylish shades.
 The water tastefully obscures his nudity, showcasing his strong physique and self-assured demeanor in a seductive, carefree moment.